RedBlizard/bspwm-rednord/README.md

 * Developer RedBlizard

- # The polybar config is for now BSPWM ONLY !!!
+ # The polybar config is for BSPWM and I3 !!!

  **ttf-nerd-fonts-symbols-2048-em are needed for showing the icons in the bar**